What Are The Benefits Of Eliminating Gluten, Sugar, And Vegetable Oil From Your Diet?

 Gluten doesn’t naturally exist in soy, corn, canola, peanut, dairy, meat, vegetables, etc.

-Cross-contamination could raise some concern, but the process of producing cooking oil is vastly different from the process of producing flour.
+Cross-contamination could raise some concerns, but the process of producing cooking oil is vastly different from the process of producing flour.
 There should be very little chance for cross-contamination.

 Always check the label for a gluten-free claim.
 Whether name-brand or cheaper store-brand cooking oil, it will likely be labeled as gluten-free.